AlexJnshi/ab_react_project/README.md

 ### Detail page -detail index.js
-- Have logic to get all product categories' name, but looks have same issue with API `/product?categories`.
+- Have logic to get all product categories' name, but looks have a issue with API `/categories?id:in=`.
 Did not figure it out.

 ## Todo